FindHotel/devops_challenge/README.md

 Tips from your P.O.:

 - Try to deliver as much as you can in a reasonable amount of hours.
-Previous attempts took on between 4 and 8 hours;
+Previous attempts took between 4 and 8 hours;
 - Ask me if you need more information.

 ### Evaluation